1970 United States gubernatorial elections: Iowa

 Iowa also had its governors serving two-year terms until Robert D. Ray won a four-year term in 1974.
 Previously, Ray had won a two-year term in 1968, a two-year term this year (1970), and would win another two-year term in 1972.
 Iowa made the four-year term switch official with an amendment to the state's constitution in 1972.

 Kansas

-Like Arizona and Iowa, Kansas also had its governors serving two-year terms until 1974, when a constitutional amendment was added, creating a four-year term system for governors.
+Like Arizona and Iowa, Kansas also had its governors serving two-year terms until 1974, when a constitutional amendment was added, creating a four-year term for governors.
 Docking was elected governor in 1966, 1968, 1970, and would get elected in 1972.
-The first governor to get a four-year term was Robert Frederick Bennett in 1974.

 Maine

-Beginning with the 1962 governor's race, Maine switched from a two-year term system to a four-year term system for the governors.
-John H. Reed was the first Maine governor to be elected to a four-year term.
-Kenneth Curtis was re-elected.
+Democrat Kenneth Curtis was narrowly re-elected after a recount.

 Maryland

-In Maryland, Mandel first won the governorship in 1969 in a special election when Agnew resigned in order to become vice president.
+In Maryland, Democrat Marvin Mandel first won the governorship in 1969 in a special election when Republican Spiro Agnew resigned in order to become Vice President of the United States.
 In 1970, Mandel ran for a full term and won.

 Massachusetts

-In 1966, Massachusetts switched from a two-year to four-year terms for governors, and John A. Volpe was the first Massachusetts governor to be elected to a four-year term.
-He had previously been elected to two-year terms in 1960 and in 1964.
-Volpe resigned in 1969 to become President Nixon's Secretary of Transportation.
+John A. Volpe resigned in 1969 to become President Nixon's Secretary of Transportation.
 Francis W. Sargent then became acting governor.
 In 1970, Sargent got a term in his own right.